 To learn more about the kind of work sponsored by the VCA Foundation, below are brief descriptions of all grant projects funded between 2012-2023, starting with the most recent awards.

-Fall 2024 Recipients and Projects: Coming Soon
+Fall 2024 Recipients and Projects

-Spring 2024
+Spring 2024 Recipients and Projects

 Recipients and Projects: Spring